Rituximab and venetoclax treatment for 6 vs 26 cycles in patients with relapsed or refractory chronic lymphocytic leukemia

 Who Can Join the Study?

-• Must have a confirmed diagnosis of chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) that has either returned after treatment (relapsed) or did not respond to treatment (refractory) following at least one previous systemic (whole‑body) therapy.
+• You must have a diagnosis of relapsed (the disease has returned) or refractory (the disease did not respond) chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) after at least one previous systemic treatment.

-• Must need treatment according to the IWCLL 2018 criteria (the guidelines doctors use to decide when treatment for CLL/SLL is required).
+• You must need treatment according to the IWCLL 2018 criteria, which are doctor‑approved guidelines for when therapy is required.

-• Must have a WHO performance status of 0‑3 (a scale of how well you can carry out daily activities, where 0 is fully active and 3 means limited ability), and a score of 3 is allowed only if it is caused by CLL/SLL.
+• Your overall health must be measured as a WHO performance status of 0‑3 (a scale that shows how well you can do daily activities); a score of 3 is allowed only if it is caused by CLL/SLL.

-• Hemoglobin (the protein that carries oxygen in the blood) greater than 5.0 mmol/L, unless low because the disease is in the bone marrow.
+• Hemoglobin (Hb) level higher than 5.0 mmol/L, unless low because cancer is in the marrow.

-• Absolute neutrophil count (a type of white blood cell) greater than 0.75 × 10⁹/L, unless low because of disease involvement.
+• Absolute neutrophil count (ANC) greater than 0.75 × 10⁹/L, unless low because of marrow involvement.

-• Platelet count (cells that help blood clot) greater than 30 × 10⁹/L, unless low because of disease involvement.
+• Platelet count greater than 30 × 10⁹/L, unless low because of marrow involvement.

-• Must have kidney function measured by estimated glomerular filtration rate (eGFR) or creatinine clearance (CrCl) of at least 30 mL/min (these tests show how well the kidneys filter waste).
+• Your kidney function must show an estimated glomerular filtration rate (eGFR) or creatinine clearance of at least 30 ml/min.

-• Bilirubin level no more than 1.5 times ULN, unless the increase is due to Gilbert’s syndrome or a controlled autoimmune hemolytic anemia.
+• Bilirubin no more than 1.5 times the normal upper limit (unless the increase is due to Gilbert’s syndrome or a controlled autoimmune hemolytic anemia).

-• Must test negative for hepatitis B (both surface antigen and core antibody) and hepatitis C antibodies; if any test is positive, a follow‑up PCR test (a very sensitive test that looks for the virus’s genetic material) must be negative before enrollment.
+• You must test negative for hepatitis B surface antigen (HBsAg), hepatitis B core antibody (anti‑HBc), and hepatitis C antibody.
+If any of these are positive, a PCR test must be negative before you can join.

 Who Cannot Join the Study?

-• If your CLL has changed into a more aggressive form called Richter’s transformation, you cannot join.
+• If your CLL has changed into a more aggressive form called Richter’s transformation (a fast‑growing type of lymphoma).

-• If you are currently receiving cancer‑fighting (anti‑neoplastic) drugs as part of another clinical study, you cannot join.
+• If you are currently receiving cancer‑fighting medicines (called anti‑neoplastic drugs) as part of another study.

-• If personal, family, mental‑health, social or travel circumstances would make it hard for you to follow the study plan and attend appointments, you cannot join.
+• If you have mental health issues, family problems, social circumstances, or live far away that would make it hard for you to follow study visits and rules.

-• If you have taken the study drug venetoclax in the past 24 months, or if your disease got worse while on venetoclax before, you cannot join.
+• If you have taken the study drug venetoclax in the past 2 years, or if your disease got worse while you were on venetoclax before.

-• If your disease has spread to the brain or spinal cord (the central nervous system), you cannot join.
+• If your disease has spread to the central nervous system (brain or spinal cord).

-• If you have another active cancer (besides CLL/SLL) that needs whole‑body (systemic) treatment, is not being treated to cure, or is getting worse after treatment intended to cure it, you cannot join.
+• If you have another cancer besides CLL/SLL that still needs overall (systemic) treatment, isn’t being treated to cure, or is getting worse after treatment meant to cure it.

-• If you have ever had a confirmed case of progressive multifocal leukoencephalopathy (PML), a rare brain infection, you cannot join.
+• If you have ever had progressive multifocal leukoencephalopathy (PML), a rare brain infection.

-• If you are allergic to medicines called xanthine oxidase inhibitors or rasburicase, you cannot join.
+• If you are allergic to medicines called xanthine oxidase inhibitors or rasburicase.

-• If you have had a severe allergic reaction (hypersensitivity or anaphylaxis) to any of the study medicines, you cannot join.
+• If you have had a severe allergic reaction (anaphylaxis) or strong sensitivity to any of the study medicines.

-• If you have serious heart problems such as ongoing abnormal heart rhythms (arrhythmias) that need long‑term treatment, congestive heart failure, or chest pain from reduced blood flow (ischemic heart disease) that are considered severe, you cannot join.
+• If you have serious heart problems such as ongoing irregular heartbeats (arrhythmias), congestive heart failure, or chest pain from poor blood flow (ischemic heart disease) that are classified as moderate to severe (CTCAE grade III‑IV).

-• If you currently have a fungal, bacterial, or viral infection that needs whole‑body (systemic) medication, you cannot join.
+• If you currently have a fungal, bacterial, or viral infection that needs overall (systemic) medicine treatment.

-• If you have advanced liver disease classified as Child‑Pugh C, you cannot join.
+• If your liver disease is classified as Child‑Pugh C, which means very poor liver function.

-• If you have another serious medical problem that is not well controlled (for example uncontrolled diabetes, infection, high blood pressure, etc.), you cannot join.
+• If you have another serious health problem that is not under control, such as uncontrolled diabetes, infection, high blood pressure, etc.

-• If you are known to be HIV‑positive, you cannot join.
+• If you are known to have HIV infection.

-• If you cannot swallow pills or have stomach/intestine problems (gastrointestinal disease) that would prevent the medicine from being absorbed, you cannot join.
+• If you cannot swallow pills or have stomach/intestine problems that would stop the medicine from being absorbed.

-• If you are pregnant or breastfeeding, you cannot join.
+• If you are pregnant or are breastfeeding.

-• If you have already taken part in the HO139 or HO140 CLL studies and are eligible and willing to join the HO159 CLL study, you cannot join.
+• If you have already taken part in the HO139 or HO140 CLL studies and are also being asked to join the HO159 CLL study.

 Where you can join this trial?